-Call the OPG helpline if you need help with making or registering an LPA, making a deputy application, or with carrying out your duties as an attorney or deputy.

-In some cases, it may not be necessary to instruct solicitors to deal with the Court of Protection or the OPG as it adds to the cost, except where complex legal work such as selling a house needs to be done.
+Call the OPG helpline on 0300 456 0300 if you need help with making or registering an LPA, making a deputy application, with carrying out your duties as an attorney or deputy, or to raise concerns about an attorney or deputy.
+In some cases, it may not be necessary to instruct solicitors to deal with the Court of Protection or the OPG as it adds to costs, except where complex legal work such as selling a house needs to be done.

-The OPG publishes guidance for people making an LPA, applying to be appointed as deputy and for people taking on the role of attorney or deputy.
+The OPG publishes guidance for people making an LPA, applying to be appointed as deputy and for people acting as attorney or deputy, available at www.justice.gov.uk/about/opg

-The guidance is available at www.justice.gov.uk/about/opg.
-Alternatively, phone the OPG on 0300 456 0300 to ask if copies can be provided.
+Alternatively, phone the OPG to ask if copies can be provided.

-10.1 Search the OPG register
+9.1 Search the OPG register

-You can apply to the OPG to find out if someone has an LPA, EPA or deputy acting for them.
+You can apply to the OPG to find out if someone has an LPA or EPA registered, or a deputy to act for them.
 The OPG provides information including the name of the attorney or deputy, the decisions they have been appointed to make and any restrictions applying to their authority.

 You can also request additional information, not held on the OPG register.
-The OPG decides if it is in the best interests of the donor for additional information to be provided, meaning your request may be refused.
+The OPG decides this on a case-by-case basis, meaning your request may be refused.

-11 The Court of Protection
+10 The Court of Protection